blekhmanlab/host_gene_microbiome_interactions/Tutorial/README.md

 ifelse(!dir.exists(dirname), dir.create(dirname), FALSE)
 save_CCA_components(cca[[1]],sig,dirname)
 ```
+Each output sparse CCA component includes a set of host genes that are correlated with a set of taxa.
+It also includes non-zero weights (or canonical loadings) on gut microbes, and non-zero weights on a subset of host genes correlated with those gut microbes to capture joint variation in the two sets of observations.

 For further processing to visualize sparse CCA components, perform enrichment analysis on selected genes, etc., please check here (add link).